 With this new technology, information is better organized than ever before.
 It’s easier to access, and it’s often free.
 These developments have led to profound changes at the University of Wisconsin-Madison, among other educational institutions.

 As the dean of Continuing Studies, and also the vice provost for Lifelong Learning, it’s my job to keep UW-Madison on the cutting-edge for reaching nontraditional students.
 These are adult learners, as opposed to the classic residential students in their teens and early twenties.
 They’re typically community members seeking personal enrichment or working professionals seeking new skills to advance their careers or change jobs.

 Continuing Studies’ outreach to these lifelong learners is an extension of UW-Madison’s celebrated Wisconsin Idea.
 This is the century-old notion that the borders of the university are the borders of the state.
 Another way to put it is that UW-Madison uses its resources to help the community.

 At Continuing Studies, that involves offering personal enrichment in music, dance, languages, and other subjects, as well as professional development in such areas as behavioral health and management.
-Along with courses, we present conferences like the Writers’ Institute and the Conference on Child Sexual Abuse.
+Along with courses, we present conferences like the Writers’ Institute.

 Another part of our mission is providing free educational and career planning services for community members.
 They include career-change workshops, job-search workshops, and one-on-one counseling sessions.
 Just this summer, our career counselors have helped local Oscar Mayer workers plan their next steps in anticipation of the plant closing.